Data, AI & Analytics

 Data scientists need to perform consistent checks throughout the whole pipeline of pre-processing tasks to produce accurate datasets that are free from error.
 There are many methods employed by both analysts as well as engineers used when dealing with raw information among them is handling missing values.

-A study published in the International Journal of Research in Engineering, Science, and Management indicates that up to 80% of real-world datasets contain missing values, emphasizing the prevalence of this data quality challenge.
+A study published in the International Journal of Research in Engineering, Science, and Management indicates that up to 80% of real-world datasets contain missing values, emphasizing the prevalence of this data quality and remediation in machine learning challenge.

 Proceeding beyond the identification stage necessitates accurate treatment in order not to lose vital elements inherent in it.
 For these reasons, our company employs multiple fixing methods such as complete case analysis which disregards only records with one or more missing entries under any variable.